Skip to content

 3. Assessment centre 1

-You will be required to attend an assessment centre to check your level of fitness and to test your practical and written skills.
+You will be required to attend an assessment centre to test your practical and written skills.
 This will be held on three separate dates (East, Mid, West) and will be evening sessions.
-Visit Fitness and practical tests for more information.
+Visit Firefighter Written Assessments - Preparation and Practice Booklet for more information.

 4. Assessment centre 2

-This will be held at Cornwall Fire and Rescue Service HQ in Tolvaddon.
+You will have the option to pick one of eight fire stations to complete these tests.
 At the end of the day, you will be informed of your results and given feedback about your performance.
 Visit Fitness and practical tests for more information.
-Further details of the assessment centre will be made available nearer the time.
+The dates and locations will be given to you should you be successful in the firefighter written assessments.

-Those who pass the formal interview will be given a conditional offer of employment as a trainee firefighter.
+Those who are successful at this stage of the process will be given a conditional offer of employment as a development firefighter.
 They will also be asked to complete pre-employment checks.
 This will include a DBS check, a right to work in the UK check, and a firefighter medical examination.

 A full fire service medical examination with Cornwall Council’s Occupational Health department.
 You will be sent a date and time for this.